A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.— Leslie Lamport

 This course assumes a strong grasp of operating systems and computer networking.

 Schedule and price

-This course will next run 6pm-9pm on Tuesdays and Fridays from August 4 to September 1 (skipping August 25).
+This course will next run in November 2017.
 The total price is $1,800.Apply now Still have questions?
 Contact us.

 This was one of the more challenging courses I took at Bradfield.
 Distributed systems can be a huge can of worms, so I very much appreciated the instructors’ focus on practical situations and applications of distributed systems.
 This helped me develop an intuition for which tools I would use for which tasks, which is much more valuable than the ability to recite the properties of different systems.